souravsaha/qpp-comb/README.md

 ## QPP Scores
 Pre-computed QPP, AP measures can be found in [data](data/) folder.

+## Combining different QPP methods
+To run different (penalized) regression methods and sampling strategies on three collections — TREC Robust, TREC DL 2019 & 2020, and ClueWeb09B — use the following instructions.

 ### Example command
 To run the leave one out based approaches used by Hauff et al. :
 ```bash